cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/language_and_ontologies.rst

   specie = DictSpecie.get_by_synonym('Dog', english_language)

-The language management is currently supported for species, but could be extended even for other terms, like Organisms parts or Physiological or Develomental stages.
+The language management is currently supported for species, but could be extended even for other terms, like :py:class:`uid.models.DictUberon`, :py:class:`uid.models.DictDevelStage`, and :py:class:`uid.models.DictPhysioStage`.